Edmonds, Washington: Government and politics

 Edmonds operates as a non-charter code city under a mayor–council government, with an elected mayor and a seven-member city council.
 The mayor is elected to a four-year term and is a nonpartisan position.
 Mike Rosen was elected mayor in 2023, defeating incumbent and former councilmember Mike Nelson.
 The city council's seven members are elected at-large to four-year terms and serve as the legislative body that establishes city policy.

 The municipal government employs 224 people full-time and operates on an annual budget of $98 million that is mostly funded by property and retail sales taxes.
 The budget funds the city's various departments, which includes parks and recreation, public works, water utilities, the municipal court, and emergency services.
-The city's fire department was disbanded in January 2010 in favor of contracted service from Fire District 1 (now South County Fire), a regional entity serving several areas in southwestern Snohomish County.
+The city's fire department was disbanded in January 2010 in favor of contracted service from Fire District 1 (now South County Fire), a regional entity serving several areas in southwestern Snohomish County; the city was annexed outright into the fire district in 2025.

 At the federal level, Edmonds has been part of the 2nd congressional district since 2022 alongside Everett and most of Northwestern Washington.
 The city had previously been part of the 7th congressional district from 2012 to 2022.
 At the state level, the city is divided between the 21st and 32nd legislative districts.
 Edmonds is wholly part of the Snohomish County Council's 3rd district along with Lynnwood and Woodway.